 - Non-smoker

-We modified the profile by age, gender, height, weight, tobacco use, health rating and geographic location to collect a variety of quotes and determine the best life insurance company for several types of customers.
+We modified the profile by age, gender, height, weight, tobacco use, health rating and geographic location to collect a variety of quotes and determine the best and cheapest life insurance companies for several types of customers.
 We collected quotes for term life insurance with varying term lengths and coverage amounts.